cvkarthik/cvkarthik/README.md

 ### Hi there 👋
 <img align="right" alt="GIF" src="https://github.com/cvkarthik/cvkarthik/blob/master/code.gif" width="350" height="250" />
-- 🌱 I’m currently learning everything which i am not aware of.<br/>
+- 🌱 I’m currently learning anything which i am not aware of.<br/>
 - 📫 How to reach me: cvkarthik123@gmail.com <br/>
-- ⚡ Fun fact: The word computer bug was inspired by a real bug.
+- ⚡ Fun fact: The word computer "bug" was inspired by a real bug.
 It was founded by Grace Hopper in 1947 <br/>

 <!--
 **cvkarthik/cvkarthik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.